Snow and cold will make for difficult post-Christmas travel across the western and northern United States - KTVZ

 Avalanche warnings in 6 Western states

-All this snow may be a ski-lover’s dream, but it also covers roads and reduces visibility.
-Avalanche warnings are in effect Sunday for portions of Nevada, Utah, Idaho, Montana, Colorado and California as recent heavy snowfall and wind have made for widespread areas of unstable snow.
+All this snow may be a ski lover’s dream, but it also covers roads and reduces visibility.
+Avalanche warnings were in effect Sunday for portions of Nevada, Utah, Idaho, Montana, Colorado and California as recent heavy snowfall and wind have made for widespread areas of unstable snow.

 “Avalanches may run long distances and can run into lower angle terrain typically thought of as safe,” the Eastern Sierra Avalanche Center warned Sunday.